top of page

 This workout can be adjusted to meet an individual's fitness level by increasing or decreasing the intensity of the intervals.
 It's important to note that heart rate goals will vary based on factors such as age, gender, and fitness level, but the target should be to work at a high intensity during the intervals while maintaining good form.

-You can utilize this HIIT format with exercises like running or cycling, however, you can also do this plyometric type of exercises and bodyweight exercises.
+You can utilize this HIIT format with exercises like running, rowing, or cycling, however, you can also do this plyometric type of exercises and bodyweight exercises.

 The Benefits of Strength Training for Weight Loss: